 - Training of the next generation of physicians, researchers, nurses and other cancer professionals

 In addition, the NCI’s Cancer Advisory Board, appointed by the President of the United States, must recommend approval for comprehensive designation.
 Centers must report their progress and activities every year, and are thoroughly re-evaluated every three to five years to ensure that these strict standards continue to be met.

 National Comprehensive Cancer Network

-The Vanderbilt-Ingram Cancer Center was recently invited to join the prestigious National Comprehensive Cancer Network (NCCN), a non-profit alliance of 23 of the world’s leading cancer centers that have joined together to improve the quality of care for cancer patients everywhere.
+The Vanderbilt-Ingram Cancer Center is a member of the prestigious National Comprehensive Cancer Network (NCCN), a non-profit alliance of 26 of the world’s leading cancer centers that have joined together to improve the quality of care for cancer patients everywhere.

 Blue Distinction Center for Complex and Rare Cancers

 Blue Cross Blue Shield Association, in collaboration with Blue Cross Blue Shield of Tennessee, has named Vanderbilt-Ingram Cancer Center a Blue Distinction Center for complex and rare cancers.

 Types of rare or complex cancers covered by this designation and treated at Vanderbilt-Ingram include esophageal, pancreatic, liver, rectal, gastric, brain, bladder, thyroid, head and neck, soft tissue sarcoma, ocular melanoma, bone tumors and acute leukemia.
 Learn more ...

 Note: Designation as Blue Distinction Centers means that these facilities’ overall experience and aggregate data met objective criteria established in collaboration with expert clinicians’ and leading medical societies’ recommendations.
 Individual outcomes may vary.
 To find out which services are covered under your policy at these or other facilities, please call your local Blue Cross and/or Blue Shield company ("Blue Plan").